 Can you save money by doing a gel manicure at home?

-Prices for gel manicures vary depending on where you live and the salons you go to. but a quick review of local salons in NYC shows gel or shellac manis priced between $50 and $70.
-Gel pedicures go between $50 and $80.
-Therefore, you’re dropping at least $100 every time you get your nails and toes tended to.
+Prices for gel manicures vary depending on where you live and the salons you go to, but a quick review of local salons in NYC shows gel or shellac manis priced between $50 and $70.
+Gel pedicures go for between $50 and $80.
+Therefore, at least in NYC, you’re dropping at least $100 (and that’s not including tip) every time you get your nails and toes tended to.
 It’s a lovely treat.
 But maybe not so realistic for regular maintenance.

 All the products and equipment you need for an at-home gel or shellac manicure: